At the conclave

 Empire as a signal for revolt: a new Hungarian government announced that the country wanted to break away from the Empire and the Poles of Galicia did likewise.
 In Italy Milanese insurgents forced the garrison to leave the city;

 the Venetians did the same and proclaimed the restoration of the Republic.
-Austrian troops led by Field Marshal Count von Radetsky retired to Verona and three other nearby fortresses blocking communications between Lombardy and Venice.
+Austrian troops led by Field Marshal Count von Radetsky retired to Verona and three nearby fortresses blocking communications between Milan and Venice.

 In Piedmont (as the Kingdom of Sardinia was usually called) King Charles Albert granted a constitution and on March 23 declared war on Austria; in Tuscany Grand Duke Leopold II, notwithstanding his family ties with the Habsburgs, allowed volunteers to join the Piedmontese; in Naples King Ferdinand II, who had already granted a constitution in February, sent troops too and Pope Pius IX allowed volunteers to reach the northern provinces of the Papal State.